tanimislam/howdy/docs/source/index.rst

 TODO
 ----

-Here are some things I would like to do in general
+Here are some things I would like to finish.

 * Fill out documentation for all the CLIs and GUIs.
 * Fill out documentation for the lower level APIs.
+* Fill out help dialogs for the CLIs and GUIs.
-* Fill out some more of the testing suite.
+* Complete the testing suite.
 * Streamline the OAuth2 authentication process, and provide more logical authorization and verification work flows.
-* Transition GUIs to use PyQt5_.
+* Transition GUIs to use PyQt5_, with the eventual use of fbs_.

 .. these are the links
 .. _unofficial_plex_api: https://github.com/Arcanemagus/plex-api/wiki